Moths of Crete - photo © K. Bormpoudaki

 At least 500 moth species can be found on the island of Crete, in a wide range of habitats.
 You can view here some beautiful moths spotted on the island.
-You can also learn more about moths of Crete and Greece by joining inaturalist project “Moths of Greece".
+You can also learn more about the moths of Crete by joining the iNaturalist project “Moths of Crete“.

 What is a Moth?

 A simple question but without a simple answer.
 Both butterflies and moths belong to the same insect group called Lepidoptera.

 There are thought to be approximately 160,000 species of moth worldwide, many of which have yet to be described.
 Most species of moth are nocturnal, but there are also crepuscular and diurnal species.

 Moths are found everywhere; from the seaside to almost bare mountain tops, in fact wherever there are plants for caterpillars to eat.
 Each type needs particular conditions for survival and even small changes in their habitat can stop moths from living there.

 Most nocturnally active moths are attracted to light, a phenomenon known as positive phototaxis.
 Sources rich in UV greatly increase moth attraction to light.